The Operative

 You learn two additional precision strikes from the following:

 - Hinder.
 You attempt to distract your target in order to hinder their movement.
-The target must make a Constitution saving throw.
-On a failed save, it gains 1 slowed level until the end of its next turn and it makes the first Dexterity saving throw before the end of its next turn with disadvantage.
+The target must make a Fortitude saving throw.
+On a failed save, it gains 1 Slowed level until the end of its next turn and it makes the first Reflex saving throw before the end of its next turn with disadvantage.

 - Pilfer.
 You attempt to pick your target's pockets.
-The target must make a Wisdom saving throw.
-On a failed save, you have advantage on the first Dexterity (Sleight of Hand) check you make against the target before the end of your next turn.
+The target must make a Will saving throw.
+On a failed save, you have advantage on the first Dexterity (Deftness) check you make against the target before the end of your next turn.

 - Penetrating Shot.
 You attempt to damage another target with the same attack.
 Choose a second target within 15 feet of and directly behind your initial target.
 If the original attack roll would hit the second target, it takes two dice worth of Sneak Attack damage of the same type as the original attack.

 - Priming Attack, You attempt to prime the target.
-The target must make a Dexterity, Constitution, or Wisdom saving throw (your choice).
+The target must make a Fortitude, Reflex, or Will saving throw (your choice).
 On a failed save, the next time you deal Sneak Attack damage against the target before the end of your next turn, you roll four additional Sneak Attack dice.

 - Suppressive Shot.
 You attempt to pin the target to its location.
-The target must succeed on a Wisdom saving throw or be frightened of you until the end of its next turn.
+The target must succeed on a Will saving throw or be Frightened of you until the end of its next turn.

 - Vulnerable Strike.
 You attempt to stagger the target.
-The target must make a Wisdom saving throw.
-On a failed save, the next time you would make an attack roll against the target before the end of your next turn, you can instead force the target to make a saving throw with the ability score of your choice.
+The target must make a Will saving throw.
+On a failed save, the next time you would make an attack roll against the target before the end of your next turn, you can instead force the target to make a Fortitude, Reflex, or Will saving throw.
 On a failed save, the creature takes normal weapon damage, is subjected to any additional effects that would occur on a hit, and you can apply your Sneak Attack damage to the roll.

 You can take this exploit more than once.